Updated: March 7, 2020

 You won’t need to disappoint your “fur baby” when you visit dog-friendly businesses of Lake Erie Wine Country.
 This popular wine trail starts just east of Erie, PA and extends into western New York State.
 If you are traveling through Pennsylvania or Western New York on I-90, stop and visit our wineries just minutes away.

 Does your dog get really excited when you are putting on your shoes and reaching for the keys?
 Mine does too.
 I always feel bad when I have to leave her behind.
-So, when a recent guest of my cottage rentals asked if I knew of any local dog-friendly places, I did a little research.
-I was pleasantly surprised to find out just how many dog-friendly wineries and other businesses we have in Lake Erie Wine Country.
+So, when a recent guest at my cottage rentals asked if I knew of any local dog-friendly places, I did a little research.
+I was surprised to find out just how many dog-friendly wineries and other businesses we have in Lake Erie Wine Country.

 Let me preface the list with a bit of dog owner etiquette.
 Most business owners mentioned the dog should be friendly, on a leash, and the dog owner should be prepared to clean up their dog’s waste.
 In my opinion, that’s only reasonable!

 While many of these businesses allow dogs outside only, there are plenty of fun outdoor events and outdoor seating areas.
 In no particular order, here are 13 dog-friendly places in Lake Erie Wine Country.

 - The Straw Hat Sundae Shop in North East, PA is a popular walk-up ice cream stand where pups have their very own FREE menu item.
 Called “The Doggie Bowl,” it’s vanilla ice cream served with a dog treat on top.
 Of course, I like to treat myself to some Penn State Creamery ice cream when I take my Shiba Inu (Koda) for a treat.
 Local dogs highly recommend this place.
 Open year round.